A Multigenerational Global Leadership Initiative

 The Leadership Project is not a workshop, event, or conference.

-It is an environment where millennial leaders share, grow, learn, push, and discover their passions.
+It is an environment where leaders from multiple generations share, grow, learn, push, and discover their passions.
 It is where senior business and community leaders give back while learning from those new to the workforce.
 It is an inclusive community where ideas are not only welcomed but encouraged.

 “They were all doing the thing that they were awesome at; they had that unconscious competence.
 The strength of the individual became the strength of all.”
 Curt Cronin on teamwork in the Navy SEALS